 The proposed use for the building is residential and is undergoing a change of use from agricultural.
-The proposal will result in a new dwelling on the site and the proposal would be for a two-storey dwelling.
+The proposal will result in a number of new dwellings on the site and the proposal would include for two-storey dwellings.
 Therefore, flood risk is considered on this basis.